kivy/buildozer/docs/source/installation.rst

 ::

-    python3 -m pip install --user --upgrade Cython==0.29.33 virtualenv  # the --user should be removed if you do this in a venv
+    python3 -m pip install --user --upgrade buildozer # the --user should be removed if you do this in a venv

 TroubleShooting